rcnfinance/rcn-network/README.md

 ## Setup Web3

-Web3 is a library used to interact with an Ethereum node, in this case, we will use it to interact with the contracts of RCN on the Ethereum mainnet.
+Web3 is a library used to interact with an Ethereum node, in this case, we will use it to interact with the RCN contracts on the Ethereum mainnet.

-We will be using the Javascript implementation of the library for this example.
+For this example we will be using the Javascript implementation of the library.

 ### Setup engine connector